timothyb0912/blog/_posts/2021-09-30-An-introspection-graph.md

 These counterfactual beliefs are of the form: if outcome X occurs, then Y.
-Counterfactual beliefs cause our post-decision feelings, in combination with the actual outcome of the decision and any new, 'objective' state we transition into because of our decion's outcome.
+Counterfactual beliefs cause our post-decision feelings, in combination with the actual outcome of the decision and any new, 'objective' state we transition into because of our decision's outcome.
 Accordingly, we include nodes for both our beliefs about our original state and our counterfactual beliefs, and we include nodes to denote the direct outcome of our decision as well as any secondary consequences of those outcomes.